azaelmsousa/LogisticRegression-ANN/README.md

 1) ANN with 1 layer:
  * Change the loss function between sigmoid and ReLU
- * Test both of them with 2 different number of neurons
+ * Test 2 number of neurons for each of them:
+      * 256 neurons for layer 1
+      * 128 neurons for layer 1

 2) ANN with 2 layer:
  * Change the loss function between sigmoid and ReLU
- * Test both of them with different number of neurons in both layers
+ * Test 2 number of neurons for them:
+      * 256 neurons at each layer
+      * 128 neurons at each layer

+The number of neurons were chosen as powers of 2 and less, but close, then the number of features.

 ### Final Experiment